Do you want to become an Au Pair in Canada?

-If you are a young person between the ages of 18 and 30 (35 for some countries) and you come from one of the following nations; Australia, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, South Korea, Latvia, Lithuania, Mexico***, Netherlands, New Zealand, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Taiwan, Ukraine*** and the United Kingdom, then you are eligible to apply for a Visa through the International Experience Canada program.
+If you are a young person between the ages of 18 and 30 (35 for some countries) and you come from one of the following nations; Australia, Austria, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, South Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, San Marino, Slovakia, Slovenia, Spain, Sweden, Taiwan, and the United Kingdom, then you are eligible to apply for a Visa through the International Experience Canada program.
 All Visas issued under this program are valid for up to 12 months from the date of entry (with the exception of France, Ireland, the UK and Australia which is 24 months, New Zealand which is 23 months and Italy which is only 6 months).
-An additional requirement for applicants from Mexico stipulates he/she must be able to provide proof of student status at a recognized post secondary institution. *** Note – Mexico and the Ukraine have not participated in this program for a few years and are still in the process of government negotiations around the program.

 Everything you need to know about the IEC program can be found by referencing the Travel and Work Abroad website of the Government of Canada.
 The cost of the application for the IEC program is $150 with an additional $100 to be paid for the Working Holiday Visa.
 There are also a number of Facebook groups you can search for by typing in “IEC” and “Canada” in the search terms.
 The Facebook groups are a wealth of information and very helpful if you have questions about the Visa application process along the way.

 The IEC program usually opens for applications between November and March each year.
-In 2016, the Canadian government made significant changes to the program and it is no longer a “first come, first served” style of program.
 All applicants are placed in a “pool” and randomly selected to participate.